Disabled Playwright Support Programme

 Case Study Sessions

-These sessions are group activities available to you as a playwright currently being supported by Playwrights' Studio.
-They are designed to enhance your skills and knowledge of the theatre industry, give you the opportunity to ask questions and think about the other sides of being a playwright that don't necessarily involve writing.
+The skills sessions are group activities available to you as a playwright currently being supported by Playwrights’ Studio.
+They are designed to enhance your skills and knowledge of the theatre industry, giving you the opportunity to ask questions and think about the other sides of being a playwright that don’t necessarily involve writing.

 Community